 worth the gawk), but inside was where it was at. $30 seemed steep to me (it

-still does a little), but i ran into 67 straightaway and he was so into
+still does a little), but i ran into 67 straightaway and he was

 it that it was worth half the admission just to see him all charged up.